 With the hospitality industry existing since the 19th century on the French Riviera, finding a place to stay is not so difficult.
 However, depending on your budget and the kind of experience you wish to have, it can be a bit trickier to find the right place.

 For budget travellers, except in Nice where you can find hostels (but these are not even that cheap anymore), rental flats are the best options for short days if you like to be able to cook during your trip (and hence save even more money).
-Here are excellent addresses I know personally in Hyères and in Menton.

 If you are looking for more comfort, hotels are of course the way to go, but to make it more special I’d like to recommend establishments with a history, such as the Excelsior in Saint-Raphaël or the Saint-Paul in Nice.

 To complete your French Riviera itinerary, have a look at these additional pages about travelling and scuba diving in the south of France: